 Client Testing

-Similar to the server test we first create a dedicated docker network that is used by the TLS-Anvil and OpenSSL client container to communicate with each other.
+Just like with server testing, we first create a dedicated Docker network that allows the TLS-Anvil and OpenSSL client containers to communicate.

 docker network create tls-anvil

-Since the client has to connect to TLS-Anvil the test suite container is started first.
+Since the client needs to connect to TLS-Anvil, the test suite container must be started first.

 docker run \